lockss/lockss.github.io/administrators/admin/setting-up/clockss-web-harvest-guidelines.md

 In the majority of cases, there must be a permission statement for each domain serving substantive content.

-The permission statement for the CLOCKSS system is:
+The standard CLOCKSS permission statement is:

 *  CLOCKSS system has permission to ingest, preserve, and serve this Archival Unit

+The open access CLOCKSS permission statement is:

+*  CLOCKSS system has permission to ingest, preserve, and serve this open access Archival Unit

-The permission statement for the Global LOCKSS Network is:
+The standard Global LOCKSS Network permission statement is:

 *  LOCKSS system has permission to collect, preserve, and serve this Archival Unit

+The open-access Global LOCKSS Network permission statement is:

+*  LOCKSS system has permission to collect, preserve, and serve this open access Archival Unit

 The permission statements need not be visible and could be an html comment embedded in an appropriate web page.